This article was last updated on January 2nd, 2021

 Cooking vegan food does not need to be an ordeal that sends you down in a downward spiral.
 It should be a pleasurable experience and must be enjoyed every step of the way.

-Keep on reading to find out how 15 simple ingredients like dates and beans and even chia seeds and flax seeds can be used not only to thicken the vegan stews, sauces, and desserts but also to give that added oomph of flavor to the dish.
+Keep on reading to find out how to thicken vegan recipes with 15 simple ingredients like dates and beans and even chia seeds and flax seeds can be used not only to thicken the vegan stews, soups, sauces, and desserts but also to give that added oomph of flavor to the dish.

 Various nuts, such as cashew nuts, contain large quantities of starch that helps with thickening sauces.
 Cashews are also packed with a lot of flavors, which contributes to the sauce’s overall taste.
 The fat content of the cashew also helps in improving the consistency of the dish.